On the Identifiability of Tensor Ranks via Prior Predictive Matching: Computational and Statistical Properties of the Estimators

 This exhibits the empirical trade–off observed in practice: increasing $\mathrm{cv}$ boosts the shared–mode factor but diminishes the non–shared factor; an intermediate $\mathrm{cv}$ maximizes SNR for fixed $|S|$ and $M$.

-\paragraph{Graphical analysis.} We can observe from \autoref{fig:snr-theory} that the SNR of the pure-interaction covariance estimator for $|S|=1$ and $|S|=2$ (different sizes of interaction sets) has a narrow band where it lead to joint high SNR.
-In most areas of the graph we have prior configurations that leads to low SNR, affecting the quality and variability of any estimator based on pure-interactin covariance values.
+\paragraph{Graphical analysis.} We can observe from \autoref{fig:snr-theory} that the SNR of the pure-interaction covariance estimator for $|S|=1$ and $|S|=2$ (different sizes of interaction sets) has a narrow band leading to joint high SNR.
+In most areas of the graph we have prior configurations that lead to low SNR, affecting the quality and variability of any estimator based on pure-interactin covariance values.